mobxjs/mobx-angular/README.md

 [![npm version](https://badge.fury.io/js/mobx-angular.svg)](https://badge.fury.io/js/mobx-angular)
 # mobx-angular

-## MobX connector for Angular (> 2)
+## MobX connector for Angular (versions 2, 4, 5)
 If you're looking for the Angular 1 version version, it's [here](https://github.com/NgMobx/ng1-mobx)

 ## Features
 1. The library allows you to automatically observe all the observables that your component uses
-2. Automatically runs change detection - works with OnPush strategy
+2. Automatically runs change detection - works great with OnPush strategy
 3. Disposes of all the observers when the component is destroyed
 4. Debugging tools